-Do you find that the older you get the weaker your grip becomes?
+Are you losing your grip and no matter what you do, it doesn’t seem to improve?
 Think it is just because you are older?
 Do you think something is wrong or are you trying to increase the strength in your hands with little to no improvement?
-Don’t feel frustrated as many people 40 and over have come to see me after trying everything.
+Many people over 40 are frustrated and have come to see me after trying everything.
 The secret is, it may not be a strength issue.
-Instead it could be a tightness issue in various parts of your hand and arm.
-This tightness can make you feel weak and when you express your thoughts about it, most therapists will start strength training plans to help you.
-For the short term, it may help, but in the long term it can have a detrimental effect.
+Instead, it could be a tightness issue in your forearm.
+This tightness can make you feel weak and when you express your thoughts about it, most therapists and trainers will start strength training plans to help you.
+For the short term, it may help, but in the long term, it can have a detrimental effect.
 For more information go to https://stretchnrelease.com/2019/04/25/get-rid-of-carpal-tunnel-once-and-for-all/.

 Losing your grip can be caused by weak muscles in the hand.
 If that is what is happening then strength training your hands is very easy.
 Take a rubber band and wrap it around each finger and thumb.
 Practice spreading your fingers in all directions until they fatigue. rest for 2 minutes and then do it again.
 You can also take a tennis ball and practice squeezing it.
 Hold each squeeze as long as you can.
 As you are holding, count until your hand lets go, then try to beat that time when you practice again.
 These you can do anytime and anywhere which makes them perfect for the busy person.
-If you go to a gym, you can use grip machines and dumb bells to strengthen your hands and forearms.
+If you go to a gym, you can use grip machines and dumbbells to strengthen your hands and forearms.
 Never forget, that when you strengthen any muscles you will make them tighter.
 This tightness can work against you.
-Think of a body builder that is too stiff to move.
+Think of a bodybuilder that is too stiff to move.